bredele/steroid/docs/getting-started.md

 ## Placeholders

 Steroid makes possible to substitute what is between `${}` with any kind of valid JavaScript expression.
-Let's make our example a little bit more configurable and read the content from a file:
+Let's make our example a little bit more configurable and read the content from a file (using [fs](https://nodejs.org/api/fs.html) streams):

 ```js